16001 W. State Rd. 84, Sunrise, FL 33326

 Barkham at Markham is a 3.5-acre dog park offering separate areas for small and large dogs to run leash free and play on various pet apparatus in the park.
 There are three pavilions located in the dog park with plenty of benches for dog owners to sit and converse with other dog owners.

-Use of Barkham requires an annual membership or daily fee.
-Visit the Dog Park Fees page for more information.
+Use of Barkham requires an annual membership or a daily fee.
+Visit the dog park fees page for more information.

 See a "dog's-eye view" of what fun awaits at Barkham at Markham here.